Apply for an EHA Research Mobility Grant

 2. Letter from your mentor at home institute

 You’ll need to submit a signed letter from your mentor at your home institute.
-This should be on institute letterhead and be no longer than one page.
+This letter should be on institute letterhead and be no longer than one page.

 The letter should explain: